María Fernanda Cornejo

-María Fernanda Cornejo (born March 24, 1989) is an Ecuadorian fashion model and beauty queen who was crowned Miss International 2011.
+María Fernanda Cornejo Alfaro (born March 24, 1989) is an Ecuadorian fashion model and beauty queen who was crowned Miss International 2011.
 She has modeled for fashion companies including Chloé, DKNY, and Dior.

 Early life

 Fernanda Cornejo lives and works in Guayaquil, Ecuador.
 She is one of the most requested models in her country.
 Cornejo is taking a bachelor's degree in nutrition at UEES and speaks Spanish.
 She enjoys singing, going to the beach, playing basketball and doing pilates.
 Now she is a Top Model from Elite Models in United States.

 Miss Ecuador 2011

 Fernanda, who stands tall, competed as the representative of Pichincha, She was the favorite contestant among Ecuadorians to win the crown in her country's national beauty pageant, Miss Ecuador 2011, broadcast live on March 17, 2011, from Santo Domingo, where she obtained the Best National Costume award and became the eventual second runner-up, gaining the right to represent Ecuador in Miss International 2011.